 While 88 percent of respondents said they used CBD to relieve anxiety, their second option at 49 percent was prescription medications, and then alcohol at 36 percent.

 Another interesting point is the difference between CBD use for these five symptoms and the second most popular option.
 For example, 86 percent of respondents said they used CBD to combat the effects of stress, with 39 percent saying prescription drugs were a second choice.
 That’s a difference of 47 percentage points.

 Similar differences between CBD and other symptoms were seen for restlessness and fear.
 For nausea, the difference was slightly smaller, with CBD coming in at 77 percent, compared to 54 percent for prescription medications.
 Maybe those rolls of antacid tablets came in handy after all.

 Also worth noting is 55 percent of those who reported taking CBD for travel were not sure how many milligrams they usually took.
-Whether it’s OTC, prescribed, or as in the case of alcohol, purchased by volume or serving size, understanding the correct and safe dosage amounts for CBD or anything else is essential.
+Whether it’s OTC, prescribed, or as in the case of alcohol, purchased by volume or serving size, understanding the correct and safe CBD oil dosage amount is essential.